Thousand Islands Parkway: History

 while work on the second, awarded to Standard Paving Company to build the section between Ivy Lea and Butternut Bay, began the week of September 12.
 Standard Paving was already widening 6 km of Highway 2 between Butternut Bay and Brockville at the time.

 On August 18, 1938, the Thousand Islands Bridge was opened, with an attendance of over 50,000 people.
 Prime Minister Mackenzie King and President Franklin D. Roosevelt both presided over the ceremonies.

 In preparation, the 13.8 km portion of the parkway west of Ivy Lea was quickly gravelled to provide access to the new bridge.

-Only the 2.7 km between the Ivy Lea and the bridge approach remained open following the ceremonies, however; traffic to and from the bridge accessed Highway 2 via what is now Fitzsimmons Road.
+Only the 2.7 km section between the Ivy Lea and the bridge approach remained open following the ceremonies, however; traffic to and from the bridge accessed Highway 2 via what is now Fitzsimmons Road.
 A section between Mallorytown Landing and Butternut Bay was opened in October 1938 as a two-lane gravel road with a temporary bridge crossing Jones Creek.

 Elsewhere, construction resumed on blasting rock and grading the route for several more years.